NidasioAlberto/iot-2024/challenge 1/report.md

 Considering the original application requirements, we could consider several possible improvements to the current implementation:
 - A cycle duration of $~50s$ may be too short or long, depending on the application goals.
 If we could increase the deep-sleep duration, one battery cycle would last more time.
 - Currently, the node transmit the measured data at each cycle, even if the parking slot state did not change.
-By comparing the current measuremnt against the previous one (we could store it in the ESP32's RTC RAM, that is maintained during deep-sleep), we could use the radio to transmit only state changes.
+By comparing the current measurement against the previous one (we could store it in the ESP32's RTC RAM, that is maintained during deep-sleep), we could use the radio to transmit only state changes.
 This would reduce the power consumption since the parking slots occupancies does not change very frequently.
 - Implement a solar panel and a battery charger circuit.
 This could entirely avoid the need to recharge the battery.
 - The measurement state is currently the most power hungry state.
 This is due to the sensor being used, the HC-SR04.
 There exists other types of sensors which are more power efficient (e.g. a time-of-flight sensor such as the [VL53L3CX](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj10vPO1oCFAxUyiP0HHXg1Bd4QFnoECBEQAQ&url=https%3A%2F%2Fwww.st.com%2Fresource%2Fen%2Fdatasheet%2Fvl53l3cx.pdf&usg=AOvVaw20QK3Kygxh3pnP4ZW6VR6d&opi=89978449) from ST consumes $~44.8mW$).
 We could also take advantage of power saving features of sensors, or cut power to them while in deep-sleep.
 - One device could cover more than one parking slot by implementing multiple sensors.